Iaminnocent4298/BalancedGame/README.md

 # It's Balanced Game!

-Game constantly in development by Nicholas Ng and Colin Cai.
+This game has been decommissioned.
+Developed by Nicholas Ng and Colin Cai.

+The sequel is being made here: [Balanced Game 2](https://github.com/Creative0708/balancedgame2)

 ## Licenses
 BalancedGame is licensed under the [MIT License](./LICENSE).